 Bananas Adventure in the Oasis

 A small pool lay just off the bar, flanked by over-sized lounge chairs and beautiful women drinking Pina Coladas from enormous goblets.
 The place had a hipster lean to it, colorful and light-hearted, with repurposed couches, easy chairs, and hammocks turned cozily towards each other in intimate little quadrants scattered throughout the grounds.
-The people here fell between their late twenties and mid-thirties, which I liked, as the place was priced above what spring-breakers might want to pay.
-No families or kids were present, just couples and friends, looking to make more friends.
+The people here fell between their late twenties and mid-thirties, just couples and friends, looking to make more friends.

 The hostel buildings were three sides of a rectangle, running along a shared middle space, all with rooftop lounges, and their own unique feel.
 I stayed in a private room, with minimalist design, bamboo accents, modern furniture, and cool stone floors.
 My building had open views of the dunes, and from my window, I could see kids kicking and swimming in the oasis, with the wall of sand rising high behind like a tsunami wave.